-If you’ve made the decision to become a nurse – congratulations!
-Healthcare is in desperate need of qualified and dedicated providers.
-Your first step is to start nursing school, which can be a daunting task, believe us.
-Ask any nurse and they’ll tell you that nursing school was some of the most challenging times of their lives.
-But instead of telling you how hard and time-consuming it can be, we’ve rounded up a few great tips to get you off on the right foot.
+If you’ve made the decision to go to nursing school – congratulations!
+Healthcare needs qualified and dedicated providers, and nursing is an excellent profession.
+Nursing school can seem daunting both at the beginning and all throughout.
+Ask any nurse and they’ll tell you that nursing school held some of the most challenging times of their lives.
+But instead of telling you how challenging and time-consuming it can be, we’ve rounded up a few great tips to get you off on the right foot.
 Ready?
 Here we go!

-One of the best things you can do in nursing school is getting in the right mindset from the very beginning.
-It is time to break free of those old high school habits of trying to stay invisible or sitting in the back of the room.
-Instead, on your very first day of classes, head to the front of the class and find a seat.
-Don’t be afraid –you aren’t as much the center of attention as you might feel up there.
-Instead, you’re preparing yourself to pay attention and not get distracted.
+One of the best things you can do for nursing school success is getting in the right mindset from the very beginning.
+Break free of habits like trying to be invisible in class or sitting in the back of the room.
+Instead, on your very first day of classes, head to the front of the room and find a seat.
+Don’t be afraid –you’re preparing yourself to pay attention and not get distracted.
 It’s even a good idea to show up a couple minutes early.
 Also, don’t be afraid to raise your hand and ask questions when (not if) you need clarification or are not quite understanding something.
 Asking your professor right away while help to immediately understand concepts better, and there is always someone else in the room who has the same question.

-As soon as you know what classes you will be taking and what books and materials you’ll need, it’s time to get an organizational system that works for you and put it into practice.
+As soon as you know what classes you will be taking and what books and materials you’ll need, it’s time to find an organizational system that works for you and put it into practice.
 A favorite of mine is color-coding.
 Assign each course a specific color.
 Then, buy all your notebooks, folders, and binders for each class in that specific color.
-If you can’t find the colors you want, use tape, markers, or paper to cover them.
-If you can easily access your materials, that’s half the battle of studying!
+If you can’t find the colors you want, use tape, markers, or paper to identify them.
+If you can easily access your materials and keep them together, that’s half the battle of studying!

 Another good organizational tool is using a planner or calendar.
 You can use a paper one or a digital version on your phone or computer, but whatever you decide to use, make sure to use it consistently.
-Update it each day with assignments, readings, projects, and exams.
+Update it each day with assignments, readings, projects, exams, and reminders.
 Fill out the information for each day so you know the night before what your day will look like and you don’t run into any surprises.
-Don’t forget to schedule time for recreation and relaxing – those are important!
+Don’t forget to schedule time for self-care and relaxing – those are important too!

 If you find yourself struggling with a certain concept, don’t wait until test time to get it figured out.
 Instead, you should reach out to classmates or your professor for assistance.
-This is especially important as time goes on because in nursing school classes generally work on the previous term’s information.
-That means if you don’t understand a major concept in a course, whether you pass it or not, you should get help before moving on to the next course or you’ll find yourself falling further and further behind.
+This is especially important as time goes on because in nursing school classes generally work off of the previous classes’ information.
+That means if you don’t understand a major concept in a course, whether you pass it or not, you should get help before moving on to the next course or you’ll find yourself falling further behind.

 Take Care of Yourself

-Your physical health is of utmost importance, so make sure you’re treating your body right.
-It’s difficult to make time for yourself, and you might feel like these things are unnecessary, but they will help you in the long run.
-Make sure you are eating healthy meals each day and that you’re getting enough nutrients.
-Stay hydrated with water and try to avoid energy drinks and soda, even on your most tired days.
+Your physical health is of utmost importance, you cannot learn well if you don’t feel well.
+It may seem difficult to make time for yourself, and you might feel like these things are unnecessary, but they will help you in the long run.
+Make sure you are eating healthy, and stay hydrated with water.
+Try to avoid energy drinks and soda, even on your most tired days.
 If you need a caffeine boost, opt for green tea or black coffee, but leave out the sugar.
-You should also be getting 30 minutes of real exercise each day.
+You should also be getting 30 minutes of exercise each day.
 Squeeze that in, even if it means just taking a brisk walk and breaking it up into two 15-minute sessions.

 Don’t neglect your mental health during this time, either.
-If you’re starting to feel stressed or burned out, you need to reassess your priorities and maybe take a break.
 Make sure you have a good support system in family and friends and don’t hesitate to talk with a therapist if you need to.
 There’s no shame in keeping yourself healthy.